HoffOFHoff/Identify-Masked-Face/README.md

 #### The procedure of 2.Mask the face:

 #### The procedure of 3.Identify the Masked face:
-1.Get the raw facial data
+1.Get the raw facial data.
-2.Find the 68 point
+2.Find the 68 point.
-3.Identify important point
+3.Identify important point.
-4.Find mask and mask the face
+4.Find mask and mask the face.
-5.Use machine learning method to identify the
+5.Use machine learning method to identify the face.
-6.Input the real face
+6.Input the real face.
-7.Modify the face angle, mask fit, lighting conditions 8.Face_masked detection
+7.Modify the face angle, mask fit, lighting conditions.
+8.Face_masked detection.

 # Project Arrangement